Mykonos / Μύκονος

 Flowering vines, many of them Bougainvillea, climb overhead.

+Here we are walking south on Matogianni, the main passageway.
+Lots of shops, a few banks, bars and restaurants line this street.
 This couple sits outside a nice little grocery store as the world walks past.

 As Lonely Planet continues to reorient itself more toward the luxury travel market, great budget places like Hotel Philippi get less attention and even are dropped from their listings.
+Get an older edition for budget lodging ideas.
+And for the very top end, Mykonos has luxury villas the guide books don't list.

 You don't walk very far at all before passing another small church.
 Sometimes two small chapels face each other across a narrow passage, or sit side by side.

-These are the interiors of two small chapels.
+Below are the interiors of two small chapels.
 The iconostasis of an Orthodox church divides the nave from the altar area.

 An iconostasis is built and decorated following a a very specific design.
 The row of icons about eye level to either side of the central doorway is called the worship row.
 The icon to the right of the central door shows the saint or the event of the church's dedication.
-The icon to the left typically shows the Panagia, a specific pose of Mary with the infant Jesus.
+The icon to the left typically shows the Παναγία or Panagia, a specific pose of Mary with the infant Jesus.

 If there are icons on the doors, typically they show the Annunciation at the top, then the four gospel writers below that.